skeleton jester

 * * *

-"My friends and honored guests," Lord Percy announced in a booming baritone voice, "a troupe of actors, who traveled here all the way from London is going to perform for our enjoyment."
+"My friends and honored guests," Lord Percy announced in a booming baritone voice, "a troupe of actors, who traveled here all the way from London, is going to perform for our enjoyment."

 The play, an original tragedy written by one of the lead actors, was well-received by the audience, but it was over too soon.
 The guests were not yet ready to retire for the night; they wanted additional entertainment.

-"No more music this evening," Lord Percy cried.
-"Send for my jester instead.
+"Let there be no more music this evening," a mildly inebriated Lord Percy bellowed.
+"I've had enough for one day.
+Send for my jester instead.
 I'm in the mood for some merriment."

 The guests readily agreed with their host.
 Engelbert, Lord Percy's personal jester, was known throughout England for his wit and his ability to make noblemen, clergymen and peasants alike roar with laughter.

 Into the great hall walked a dwarf wearing a brightly colored tunic.
 On his head, he wore a matching hood with bells on its points, so that he jingled whenever he moved.
+And on his face, he wore a mask.

 "Yes, m'lord."

-The jester spoke at length, but very few people in the audience were amused, for he spoke of the injustice of the feudal system, the greed of the English nobility and the hypocrisy of the priests who served the Catholic Church.
+The jester spoke at length, but very few people in the audience were amused, for he spoke of the injustice of the feudal system, the greed of the English nobility and the hypocrisy of the clergymen who served the Catholic Church.
 Such talk naturally made the guests feel embarrassed and uneasy.
 Lord Percy was furious.

 "You call that humor?
 You forget your place, little man.
 I ought to have you flogged for daring to ridicule your betters."